dmamx33/NeuralNetworkPy/README.md

 # NeuralNetworkPy
-MLP NN Programed in Python only with bumpy, for linear and non-linear systems :)
+MLP NN Programed in Python only with numpy, for linear and non-linear systems :)